marylinemajiade/about-me/README.md

 # hello-world
-Learn Java

 Hello World,
-my name is Maryline and i study computer science.
-I like Java and i want to be a better programmer.
+my name is Maryline Majiade and I am a computer science student.